thoughtworks-jumpstart/guides/docs/delivering-software/git-collab.md

 1. If there are conflicts, solve the merge conflicts and then run `git rebase --continue`
 1. `git push`

-Note: if switching between different work stash your changes
+Note: if switching between different work (that should be in another commit) remember to stash your changes

 ### Feature Branch